Nudeswirl: Biography

-The band was known for dark, earthy atmospherics combining guitar feedback, attacks of wah-wah, tribal/teutonic rhythms, rolling basslines, and wavering, lyrically obscured vocals.
+The band was known for dark, earthy atmospherics combining guitar feedback, attacks of wah-wah, tribal/teutonic rhythms, rolling basslines and wavering lyrically obscured vocals.
 Combining musical styles from rock to metal, from alternative to psychedelic, all the while infusing feedback throughout.

 Nudeswirl disbanded in 1995 after their only major label release.
-Considered a cult band almost 20 years later, other bands such as Tool and Radiohead cite Nudeswirl amongst their influences and they have been hailed by Perry Farrell, John Frusciante, and the Edge.
+Considered a cult band almost 20 years later, other bands such as Tool and Radiohead cite Nudeswirl amongst their influences and they have been hailed by Perry Farrell, John Frusciante and the Edge.
 Nudeswirl's CD has been out of print, which relegates them further into the depths of cult obscurity.
 Guitarist Dizzy Cortright went on to play with The Mad Daddies.
 Vocalist/guitarist Shane M. Green went on to play with Slaprocket and Lord Sterling.
 Bassist Chris Wargo formed his band Love Gas and opened Gas Works recording studio.

-The last known performance by the band was a reunion show in the mid-2000s at The Court Tavern in New Brunswick, New Jersey.
+The last known performance by the band was a reunion show during the mid-2000s at The Court Tavern in New Brunswick, New Jersey.
 A video exists of the band playing the Dynamo Open Air Festival in the Netherlands in front of 30,000 people and an MTV Europe interview exists as well.